themouette/licpro-php-tp/src/4-complete-the-application.markdown

 ```

 > _Note:_ a REST API should return a `201` status code which stands for
 > `Created`.
-It will be useful in the next practical.
+It will be useful for the next practical.
+By now, you can
+> live without that.

 ### Updating An Existing Resource